 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Brooklyn, the Fort Hamilton neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-In addition, one of the really interesting characteristics about the Fort Hamilton neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
+Also, one of the really interesting characteristics about the Fort Hamilton neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 1.7% of college-friendly places to live in the state of New York.
-In addition to being an excellent choice for college students, this neighborhood is also a very good choice for young, single professionals.
+For each of these reasons, the neighborhood is rated among the top 2.1% of college-friendly places to live in the state of New York.

 The Fort Hamilton neighborhood has a greater proportion of government workers living in it than 99.9% of the neighborhoods in America, according to NeighborhoodScout's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.

-Did you know that the Fort Hamilton neighborhood has more Ukrainian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Fort Hamilton neighborhood has more Cuban and Austrian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.4% of this neighborhood's residents have Ukrainian ancestry.
+In fact, 3.8% of this neighborhood's residents have Cuban ancestry and 0.9% have Austrian ancestry.

 Fort Hamilton is also pretty special linguistically.
 Significantly, 2.3% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 99.4% of the neighborhoods in America.